FlipsideCrypto/avalanche-models/models/doc_descriptions/dexalot/core/dexalot_traces.md

 {% docs dexalot_traces_table_doc %}

-Data is reliable starting on June 1st, 2024.
-We are in the process of backfilling this data further.
+Data is reliable starting on block 21248026.
 This table contains flattened trace data for internal contract calls on the Dexalot Blockchain.
 Hex encoded fields can be decoded to integers by using `utils.udf_hex_to_int()`.

 {% enddocs %}